 How a Medical Record Review Can Give Additional Answers Following a Death Related to an Illness

-As a board-certified forensic pathologist with 15 years of experience, Dr. Chundru has completed more than his fair share of medical record reviews.
-And many of these reports have been for deceased patients who passed away after and while receiving medical care for an illness.
+As a board-certified forensic pathologist with 19 years of experience, Dr. Chundru has completed more than his fair share of medical record reviews.
+And many of these reports have been for deceased patients who passed away after, or while receiving, medical care for an illness.

 When Dr. Chundru investigates illness-related deaths, he may be able to undercover previously unnoticed details about the patient’s case that point to negligence and liability, including:

-- Wrong Medications Given of Medications with Potential for Allergic Reactions Prescribed
+- Wrong Medications Given or Medications with Potential for Allergic Reactions Prescribed

 Physicians have go-to medications for certain illnesses.
 If your loved one received an unusual medication given his or her diagnosed illness, it could be a sign that there was some negligence on the practitioner’s part.

 Additionally, doctors are trained to know that if you have a known allergy to a certain medication, such as Penicillin, you shouldn’t receive medications related to that known allergy, such as Amoxicillin.
 Because healthcare facilities keep detailed records of what medications were taken and when Dr. Chundru can find these types of mistakes during a medical record review.

 - Too Long of a Time Transpired Between Medication Doses

 Healthcare facilities like hospitals are required to log when a medication dose was given.
 If you feel your loved one wasn’t receiving the around-the-clock medical care he or she needed, it’s possible that Dr. Chundru will find that the proper dosage of his or her required prescriptions wasn’t given at accurate times.

 - Patient Not Screened for Known Illness Complications